 How to indicate that securities are blocked whenever instruction is received?

+Proposed alternatives:

 MT 566 ?

-MT 567 with narrative
+MT 567 with narrative?

-Intrapositioning.
+Intrapositioning?

-The Group agreed that this is an SLA rather than a global market practice issue, however, a process flow should be agreed.
+Decision: The Group agreed that this is an SLA rather than a global market practice issue, however, a process flow should be agreed.
 The preferred solution is that whichever message is used, it should be linked to the instruction (MT 565).
 Blocking of securities may be shown (in the SWIFT world) by use of the MT 508 Intra-Position Advice.
+MT566 is to be used only for confirmation of movements.

 Mechanism required to link the intra-positioning advice to the CA instruction.